Module curlew.geology

 -----------

-The constraints used to constrain this geological structure.
+The constraints or predefined field used to constrain this geological structure.

 A numpy array of shape (n,) defining the principal compressive stress vector.
 This